In some cases users cannot sing-in to RDS farm hosts running Windows Server using the built-in RDP client (mstsc.exe)

 Make sure that the license server and license type (CAL Per User/ CAL Per Device) specified on your RDS host are correct.

 You can specify the address of the server with RDS licenses:

 - In the RDS collection settings: Tasks -> Edit Deployment Properties -> RD Licensing -> Specify a license server;

 - In GPO: Use the specified Remote Desktop license servers (Computer Configuration -> Policies -> Admin Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Licensing)

 - Using PowerShell (see the article Licensing mode for the Remote Desktop Session Host is not configured).

 Disable the RDP Max Connection Limit in GPO

 You can use Group Policies to limit the number of concurrent (simultaneous) RDS connections.
 By default, this policy is not configured.
 This means that the maximum number of connections is not limited by the RDSH host.

 Make sure if the policy is enabled and get its value using gpresult.

 - Run the following command in the elevated command prompt:

 gpresult /H c:\gpresult.html

 - Find the GPO setting named Limit number of connections under Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host\Connections or type Limit number of connections to search on page

 If there is no such policy settings, it is not applied and there are no restrictions on the number of simultaneous connections.
 If there is a policy and the number of simultaneous connections is indicated, change its value to the number you need.
 You can configure the GPO option using the local Group Policy Editor (

 gpedit.msc), and if the policy is set using domain GPO, edit it in

 gpmc.msc.
 After you have done it, don’t forget to run the command

-gpupdate /force to apply the new Group Policy settings immediately.
+gpupdate /force to refresh and apply the new Group Policy settings immediately.